Manhattan-norm ball (Ball1)

 Output

-A list containing the vertices of the ball in the 1-norm.
+A list of the vertices of X

 Notes